HumanSignal/Adala/README.md

 ## Quickstart

-In this example we will use ADALA as a standalone library directly inside our python notebook.
-You can open it in Collab right here.
+In this example we will use ADALA as a standalone library.
+Check [more examples in notebook tutorials here.](https://github.com/HumanSignal/ADALA/tree/master/adala/examples)

 ```python
 import pandas as pd